Tuesday, March 28, 2023

 The report urged for immediate reductions in emissions, with the peak happening no later than 2025.

 Is carbon neutral the ultimate cure for climate change?
 It sure doesn’t look like it.
-But it’s a critical step in thwarting it.
+But it’s a critical step in slowing the climate crisis.

 “It’s now or never, if we want to limit global warming to 1.5°C,” Jim Skea, a professor at Imperial College London and co-chair of the working group behind the report, said in a statement.
 “Without immediate and deep emissions reductions across all sectors, it will be impossible.”